10 Free SEO Tools Every Business Owner Should Use

 6. Soovle

-Google Trends is a very useful tool indeed, but why limit your search to a single source of information?
-Soovle can’t predict trends, but it is able to pull data from Google, Wikipedia, Answers.com, YouTube, Bing, Yahoo and Amazon at the same time.
-It’s the perfect tool for the business owners that are looking for new product ideas or training, and all the instant results are actually clickable links that lead to the information source.
+While Google Trends is a very useful tool, why limit your search to a single source of information?
+Soovle can’t predict trends, but it pulls data from Google, Wikipedia, Answers.com, YouTube, Bing, Yahoo, and Amazon simultaneously.
+It’s perfect for business owners looking for new product ideas or training, and all the instant results are clickable links that lead to the information source.

 soovle